 Removable spacers, partial dentures, flippers—there are a lot of titles a dental spacer can go by.
-And much like holistic dentistry, each name can give us insight into what these spacers actually are.
+And much like holistic dentistry, each name can give us insight into what these spacer devices actually are.

 - Dental spacers.
 Remember dental space maintainers?
 They’re what dentists usually put on children who’ve lost their baby teeth earlier than expected.
-These maintainers then “maintain” the space left by the baby tooth so that the permanent tooth can grow in properly.
+These maintainers then “maintain” the space left by the baby tooth so that the permanent tooth can grow properly.
 Dental spacers for adults somewhat work in the same way.
 While there isn’t a permanent tooth to wait for, spacers do keep and protect space left by a tooth.

 - Removable spacers.
 Unlike spacers for braces, you can remove this type of dental spacer whenever you need to.
 You can take them out right before you eat and brush your teeth to ensure a proper clean.

 - Partial dentures.
 When we talk about dentures, you’d usually think about the full affair that covers your whole set of teeth.
-Dental spacers for adults, then, acts like a denture but only for certain areas of the teeth.
+Dental spacers for adults, then, act like a denture but only for certain areas of the teeth.

 - Flipper.
 Flippers are usually made of lightweight acrylic material.
 And since they typically only cover one or two teeth, this temporary restoration isn’t as encroaching.

 Removable spacers join a slew of less invasive options to replace a lost tooth.
 Of course, it does have its own disadvantages.
 Because of its lightweight nature, you can drop it quickly.